-- The applicant has a SCRM plan in place that is either: (a) operational, if the applicant is already providing service at the time of the grant; or (b) ready to be operationalized, if the applicant is not yet providing service at the time of grant award. - The plan is based upon the key practices discussed in the NIST publication NISTIR 8276, Key Practices in Cyber Supply Chain Risk Management: Observations from Industry and related SCRM guidance from NIST, including NIST 800-161, Cybersecurity Supply Chain Risk Management Practices for Systems and Organizations and specifies the supply chain risk management controls being implemented. - The plan will be reevaluated and updated periodically and as events warrant. - Before the allocation of funds, the subgrantee shall submit a draft SCRM plan to the IOB.
-If subgrantee makes any substantive changes to the plan, an updated version is required to be submitted to the IOB within 30 days after the changes.
+- The prospective subgrantee has a SCRM plan in place that is either: - operational, if the prospective subgrantee is already providing service at the time of the grant; or - ready to be operationalized, if the prospective subgrantee is not yet providing service at the time of grant award; - The plan is based upon the key practices discussed in the NIST publication NISTIR 8276, Key Practices in Cyber Supply Chain Risk Management: Observations from Industry and related SCRM guidance from NIST, including NIST 800-161, Cybersecurity Supply Chain Risk Management Practices for Systems and Organizations and specifies the supply chain risk management controls being implemented; - The plan will be reevaluated and updated on a periodic basis and as events warrant; and - The plan will be submitted to the Eligible Entity prior to the allocation of funds.
+If the subgrantee makes any substantive changes to the plan, a new version will be submitted to the Eligible Entity within 30 days.
+The Eligible Entity must provide a subgrantee's plan to NTIA upon NTIA's request.